-Remote controller will sound an alert during RTH or when the battery level is low.
-RTH Alert and low battery level (6% to 15%) alert can be canceled by pressing the power button once, and the critical battery level (less than 5%) alert can not be canceled.
+The remote controller sounds an alert during RTH or when the battery level is low (6% to 15%).
+The RTH and low battery alert level can be cancelled by pressing the power button.
+The critical battery level alert (less than 6%), however, can not be cancelled.